RitaBot-Project/Ritabot.gg/_pages/discord-pages/quick-start-guide.md

 ## C-3PO to RITA Bot Migration (EXPERIMENTAL)

-If you already have a Heroku Bot Using C-3P0 and want to change to Rita [Click Here](/migration/)
+If you already have a Heroku Bot Using C-3P0 and want to change to RITA [Click Here](/migration/)

 ## Heroku Database Support